-File 29 /opt/open-xchange/etc/plugins-contacts-whitelist.properties
+File 11 /opt/open-xchange/etc/plugins-contacts-whitelist.properties

 '''

 This setting enables or disables special handling for the ContactCollectionFolder

+2

 If set to true, the contactCollectFolder is ignored and contacts in this folder

 are not added to the whitelist.
 Contacts moved to this folder are also removed from the

 whitelist

 If set to false, the contactCollectFolder is handled like any other folder.

 config-cascade aware

 Default: true

+This setting is used to set the connector for the contact sync.

+Currently available options are:

+<not-set> (this will disable the sync for the user)

+12

+rdb

+Default: <not-set>

+com.openexchange.plugins.contacts.whitelist.connector=

 '''